-When you start to dig deeper about ‘watercolor’ make sure you know one thing about it: Watercolor is about ‘magic’ because you cannot expect the finished result the look exactly like what you had in your mind.
-I started my watercolor drawing with student’s watercolor like Pentel then I upgraded to Daler Rowney and Daniel Smith.
+When you start to dig deeper into ‘watercolor’ make sure you know one thing about it: Watercolor is about ‘magic’ because you cannot expect the finished result the look exactly like what you had in your mind.
+I started my watercolor drawing with students’ watercolors like Pentel then I upgraded to Daler Rowney and Daniel Smith.
 You will learn the difference from trial and error.
 The paper I used is Canson XL Aquarelle and Canson Montval.
-Watercolor paper has many variants like hot pressed, cold pressed, rough, etc. I prefer cold pressed because it’s a little more rough than hot pressed, but smoother than rough paper.
+Watercolor paper has many variants like hot pressed, cold pressed, rough, etc. I prefer cold pressed because it’s a little more rough than hot pressed but smoother than rough paper.
 You can try many papers until you found the ‘one’.
-Taking care of brushes after use is important: clean it well and stand up the brush, making sure the part with the ‘hair’ is facing upward.
+Taking care of brushes after use is important: clean them well and stand up the brush, making sure the part with the ‘hair’ is facing upward.
 If you want to scan the finished product, I recommend using the device with just the scanner only, not that one that combines a printer and scanner.
-Just the scanner will create a smoother picture, and the color results are more true to the original peice.
+Just the scanner will create a smoother picture, and the color results are more true to the original piece.
 I hope this helps!

 Looking for even more tips?
 You’re in luck.
 Check out Part 1 of our Watercolor Tips for Beginners series for more insight from experienced members of our community to keep the ball rolling!